Nuclear thermal rocket: United Kingdom

-As of January 2012, the propulsion group for Project Icarus was studying an NTR propulsion system.
+As of January 2012, the propulsion group for Project Icarus was studying an NTR propulsion system, but has seen little activity since 2019.

 Israel

 In 1987, Ronen & Leibson published a study on applications of 242mAm (one of the isotopes of americium) as nuclear fuel to space nuclear reactors, noting its extremely high thermal cross section and energy density.
 Nuclear systems powered by 242mAm require less fuel by a factor of 2 to 100 compared to conventional nuclear fuels.

 Fission-fragment rocket using 242mAm was proposed by George Chapline at Lawrence Livermore National Laboratory (LLNL) in 1988, who suggested propulsion based on the direct heating of a propellant gas by fission fragments generated by a fissile material.
 Ronen et al. demonstrate that 242mAm can maintain sustained nuclear fission as an extremely thin metallic film, less than 1/1000 of a millimeter thick.
 242mAm requires only 1% of the mass of 235U or 239Pu to reach its critical state.
 Ronen's group at the Ben-Gurion University of the Negev further showed that nuclear fuel based on 242mAm could speed space vehicles from Earth to Mars in as little as two weeks.

 The 242mAm as a nuclear fuel is derived from the fact that it has the highest thermal fission cross section (thousands of barns), about 10x the next highest cross section across all known isotopes.
 The 242mAm is fissile (because it has an odd number of neutrons) and has a low critical mass, comparable to that of 239Pu.

-It has a very high cross section for fission, and if in a nuclear reactor is destroyed relatively quickly.
+It has a very high cross section for fission, and, if in a nuclear reactor, is destroyed relatively quickly.
 Another report claims that 242mAm can sustain a chain reaction even as a thin film, and could be used for a novel type of nuclear rocket.

 Since the thermal absorption cross section of 242mAm is very high, the best way to obtain 242mAm is by the capture of fast or epithermal neutrons in Americium-241 irradiated in a fast reactor.
 However, fast spectrum reactors are not readily available.
 Detailed analysis of 242mAm breeding in existing pressurized water reactors (PWRs) was provided.
 Proliferation resistance of 242mAm was reported by the Karlsruhe Institute of Technology 2008 study.